hlopezmx/gousto/readme.md

 ##1.
 HOW TO USE THE SOLUTION

 The requested API has been developed using the Lumen micro-framework.
-I have made the source code available via GitHub, and has as well been published into an EC2 AWS instance.

-###1.1 USING THE PUBLISHED API
+###1.1 USING THE API

-The API has been published into an EC2 instance located at http://52.50.189.16/

 It includes the following routes: